IDBCourses/ht25-a3-functional-prototype-rakicka0315-a11y/README.md

    - Birds spawn every 4 seconds from the left.
    - Watch the top: Time left, Lives, Bees score.
 3. **Winning/Losing**: Get 5 bees = win.
 0 lives or time out = lose.

-This prototype emphasizes creative keyboard use: Z/B as repeated taps (discrete but building), P-O-I as a directional swipe gesture (multi-event processing).